 While the mix can also depend on how much light and water the plant is receiving, an ideal mix should be,

-Equal parts of peat/ leaf mould, perlite and cocochips and some vermicompost along with a spray of fungicide.
+Equal parts of peat/ leaf mould, perlite and cocochips and some vermicompost or kitchen compost along with a spray of fungicide.
 Cocopeat is not recommended as its water-retaining capacity is much more than cocochips.
 Plus hoya’s like to grow in a chunky mix.

 One can substitute these substrates with the following: